raganwald/presentations/command-pattern.md

 ---

-# with invocations as first-class entities, we can build algorithms and protocols mastering time and change, from single apps to distributed systems
+# with invocations as first-class entities, we can build distributed algorithms and protocols; we can master time and change

 ---